 Any materials that they need to review and/or sign (from Steps 1 & 2) A progress indicator and list of deadlines to help the new hire complete all the tasks

 Review your plan and make necessary tweaks for the next employee.
 Don’t assume that one new hire checklist is going to fit all employees!
-Luckily tools such as ApplicantStack Onboard allow for on the fly updates and customizations.
+Luckily fully-automated tools such as ApplicantStack Onboard allow for on the fly updates and customizations.

 Ready to implement your new employee onboarding checklist?
 Download a copy of our checklist here: